 Farmers’ and fish markets have been a staple of the American food and retail industries throughout the country’s history.
 They are a place for people to find fresh produce, as well as to earn some money by selling their own products.

 Outdoor markets continue to be popular today, as people have been encouraged to support local businesses.
-They remain a central hub for many communities, who use them as a way to connect with others living around them.
+They remain a central hub for many people, who use them as a way to connect with others living around them.